aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation, kinetic|-1
 |Save|Con|

 **Description**: Still the movement inside of water.
-Freeze a material or creature containing water, violently if desired.
+Freeze a volume of water, or a material or creature containing water, violently if desired.
 If cast violently the rapid cooling damages any entity on the square.
 (4-4)

 ___
 ### Mist